ojosproject/docs/docs/url/research/README.md

 Responsibilities
 ----------------

-At the moment, there are two teams: the URL Team and the Research Team.
-The URL team is at the University of California, Irvine physically present on campus.

-The relationship between the two includes the following:

-1. The URL team asks the Research team to research a specific topic
-2. The URL team sends an academic article that requires reading
-3. The Research team reads on the topic or the journal article and put their findings on a Google Doc.
+The responsibilities of the Research team is to read academic articles, take notes on them, and present their findings to the other URL Group team.

 Tools
 -----